spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-order-management-feature-integration.md

 Make sure that when retrieving an order in the *Sales* module, it is split by the merchant order and that the Order state is derived from the Merchant State Machine.

-Make sure that after splitting the order into merchants' orders their ids are displayed on order detail page in Yves.
+Make sure that after splitting the order into merchants' orders, their IDs are displayed on the order details page in Yves.

 {% endinfo_block %}